+One of the most important aspects of outbound sales development is the outbound sales cadence: a scheduled series of activities that dictate when and how reps reach out to prospects.
 There’s no doubt that in the world of B2B, large ticket sales, inbound leads and inbound sales methods are becoming more and more valuable.
 It’s why the line between sales and marketing has become increasingly blurred, and the reason terms like “smarketing” have emerged to describe this new approach.
 But inbound leads are not always enough to reach your sales goals, and as a result, outbound sales skills are still necessary.
-One of the most important aspects of outbound sales development is the outbound cadence: a scheduled series of activities that dictate when and how reps reach out to prospects.

-Whether you are building an outbound sales development team, or refining the processes for an existing outbound team, there are a few different types of sales activities to consider.
+Whether you are building an outbound sales cadence for a new team or refining the processes for an existing outbound team, there are a few different types of sales activities to consider.
 It is also important to remember that the optimal outbound cadence will be unique for your team.
-As you implement your outbound cadence, you should test often and adjust accordingly based on the results.
+As you implement your outbound sales cadence, you should test often and adjust accordingly based on the results.

 Analyze Your Buyers

 The first step in creating an outbound sales cadence is to take into consideration who your typical prospect and customer is.
 There are a few different factors that will affect your cadence, and some questions to consider are:

 - What time zone does your prospects sit and are they geographically different?

 - What size of company do you typically target – SMB, mid-market or Enterprise?